zeroc-ice/ice/cpp/BuildInstructionsWindows.md

 # Building Ice for C++ on Windows

-This file describes how to build Ice for C++ from sources on Windows, and how to test the resulting build.
+This file describes how to build Ice for C++ from sources on Windows and how to test the resulting build.

 ZeroC provides [Ice binary distributions][1] for various platforms and compilers,